Upcoming Programs/Events |

 Reminder: Dogs are welcome on the farm but please keep them leashed, away from the distribution shelter and out of the PYO fields.

-Pick-Your-Own Crops You are welcome to harvest the PYO portion of the share during any daylight hours, 7 days a week.
+You are welcome to harvest the PYO portion of the share during any daylight hours, 7 days a week.
 Please check the board at the little red kiosk for information on amounts and locations.
 Remember, you can pick one time per week but it doesn't necessarily have to be at the same time you are picking up your share.
-Basil
+Squash

 Reminder: Please check the PYO board before picking